conectado/Blog/content/temporaries-rabbit-hole.md

 After learning so much about the niche Rust topic of temporaries, I'm determined to also burden you with this unholy knowledge, if you're just willing to read a few thousand words on it.

+{% note() %}
+The examples in this text will only make sense until Rust version 1.88.

+In version 1.89 [this PR](https://github.com/rust-lang/rust/pull/140593) was merged.
+And now, function calls extends temporaries lifetimes.

+This is good!
+And makes dealing with the lifetime of temporaries way more intuitive.
+But it also means that the code in the rust playground will compile even when the article says it doesn't.
+{% end %}

 > **Spoiler alert!**
 >